dyhes/zulip/docs/git/zulip-tools.md

 [zulip/zulip][github-zulip-zulip] you'll find a bash script `setup-git-repo`.
-This script installs a pre-commit hook, which will run each time you `git commit` to automatically run [Zulip's linter suite](../testing/linters.md) on just the files that the commit modifies (which is really fast!).
+This script installs a pre-commit hook, which will run each time you `git commit` to automatically run [Aloha's linter suite](../testing/linters.md) on just the files that the commit modifies (which is really fast!).
 The hook passes no matter the result of the linter, but you should still pay attention to any notices or warnings it displays.